apytypes/apytypes/_sources/api/third-party.rst.txt

 .. autoclass:: apytypes.ThirdPartyArrayLibrary

-   .. automember:: NUMPY
+   .. autoattribute:: NUMPY

+        Use NumPy.

-   .. automember:: PYTORCH
+   .. autoattribute:: PYTORCH

+        Use PyTorch.

-   .. automember:: TENSORFLOW
+   .. autoattribute:: TENSORFLOW

+        Use TensorFlow.

-   .. automember:: JAX
+   .. autoattribute:: JAX

+        Use JAX.

-   .. automember:: CUPY
+   .. autoattribute:: CUPY

+        Use CuPy.

-To choose which third-party library to use for output arrays, the following functions are provided:
+To choose which third-party library to use for output arrays, the following functions are provided

 .. autofunction:: apytypes.set_array_library